vais547/data-structure/README.md

 	![image](https://user-images.githubusercontent.com/98145574/155928940-739ef3a9-75d2-4e68-ad33-d73504a0febc.png)<br>
 	![image](https://user-images.githubusercontent.com/98145574/155928989-fb10dd98-ee94-41eb-9274-7dfd627c5b75.png)<br>

-**4.Write a program to store k keys into an array of size n at the location compute using a hash function, loc=key%n, where k<=n and  key takes values from [1 to m], m>n.
-Handle the collision using Linear Probing technique.	**<br>
+**4.Write a program to store k keys into an array of size n at the location compute using a hash function, loc=key%n, where k<=n and  key takes values from [1 to m], m>n.Handle the collision using Linear Probing technique.**<br>
 #include<iostream><br>
 #include<limits.h><br>
 using namespace std;<br>